Volvo XC60 SUV - MPG, running costs & CO2

 Volvo XC60 MPG & CO2

-Both the T6 and T8 Recharge plug-in hybrid models are intriguing propositions; low emissions drop BiK liability to a compelling level for company-car drivers, while claimed fuel economy rises to 100.9-113mpg, with an all-electric range of around 28 to 32 miles.
+Both the T6 and T8 Recharge plug-in hybrid models are intriguing propositions; low emissions drop BiK liability to a compelling level for company-car drivers, while claimed fuel economy rises to 100.9-113mpg, with an all-electric range of up to 32 miles.
 You might find it difficult to achieve those figures unless you drive carefully and ensure the battery is charged on a regular basis.
 Both Recharge models are also considerably more expensive to buy than the regular petrol and diesel models.

 Insurance groups for the XC60 start in group 31 for the D4 diesel engine in Momentum trim, running to group 36 for the R-Design Pro and Inscription Pro trims with either the B5 petrol or diesel engine.
 The plug-in hybrid T6 and T8 Recharge models sit in groups 41 and 42 respectively.
 This places the XC60 slightly above a 2.0-litre diesel Jaguar F-Pace (groups 27 to 33), but should make it cheaper to insure than the Porsche Macan in top groups 45-50.